dlandon/logitechmediaserver/README.md

 The Docker updates the system on restart to apply security and Linux updates.

-To run LMS on unRAID:
+To run LMS on Unraid:

 docker run -d --name="LogitechMediaServer" \
 --net="bridge" \